Anchusa officinalis: Weed status

 Common bugloss has been considered a noxious weed in Washington State since 1988 with prohibitions on transporting or selling plants in the state.
-It is similarly listed as a noxious weed in Oregon on their "B List" and "T List", as a regionally common weed that is a focus of preventative control.
+It is similarly listed as a noxious weed in Oregon on their "B List" and "T List", as a regionally common weed that is a focus of preventive control.
 In British Columbia it is listed as an invasive plant and a "regional noxious weed" in the Regional District of Kootenay Boundary.
 It is of concern in agriculture both for competing with more desirable forage species in fields and for causing baled hay to rot due to the high moisture content of its leaves.

 Uses

 Ornamental

 Common bugloss is sometimes planted in kitchen, herb, or wildflower gardens.
-It is cold tolerant, able to endure winter temperatures at least as low as −20 °C. In a garden setting it requires good drainage, particularly in wet climates.
+It is cold tolerant, able to endure winter temperatures at least as low as -20 C. In a garden setting it requires good drainage, particularly in wet climates.
 Though in dry climates with typically freely draining soils, like Colorado, it known from relatively moist areas.
 In gardens seeds are planted as soon as the soil can be worked.
 Taller plants are staked to prevent them from falling over.
 They are winter hardy in USDA zones 3–10.